For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Learning Logs (8)
+Learning Log Assignments (8)

 A learning log template will be used to structure reflective responses to readings and media throughout the course.
 The candidate will make connections with past experiences, speculate how ideas might be implemented in the future, and critique ideas in light of a biblical worldview.
+(CLO: D)

-Middle School History PowerPoint
+Middle School History PowerPoint Assignment

 The candidate will create a PowerPoint presentation discussing the history and progression of middle level education from colonial times to present day.
 The presentation must have at least 10 slides containing informational content supported with at least 5 scholarly sources in current APA format.
 The candidate must also include detailed speaker notes for each slide.
+(CLO: A)

 The candidate will select a topic relating to young adolescents and submit that topic to the instructor for approval.
+(CLO: B)

 After the topic has been approved, the candidate will write an 8–10-page Literature Review in current APA format that focuses on the approved topic.
 The paper must include at least 10 research articles from academic, peer-reviewed journals.
 (CLO: B)

-Biblically Integrated Lesson Plan
+Biblically Integrated Lesson Plan Assignment

-The AMLE Exam will cover the content found in AMLE’s “This We Believe” treatise.
-The exam will be open-book/open-notes, contain 10 multiple choice and true/false questions, 3 essay questions, and have a 2 hour and 30 minute time limit.
+The Quiz: Association for Middle Level Education will cover the content found in AMLE’s publication “The Successful Middle School: This We Believe.”
+The quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, three essay questions, and have a three-hour time limit.
 The candidate will discuss the attributes and characteristics of a successful middle school.
 (CLO: E)